 Prime enrollees were asked to rate their healthcare from 0 to 10, where 0 is worst and 10 is best.
-Figure 1 shows the percentage who rated their healthcare 8 or above in the survey fielded in the third quarter of fiscal year 2019, describing the period April 2018 to March 2019, and each of the 2 previous quarters.
+Figure 1 shows the percentage who rated their healthcare 8 or above for each reporting period.
 Health care ratings depend on things like access to care, and how patients get along with the doctors, nurses, and other care providers who treat them.